 This was one of Sri Lanka’s earliest railway lines, and the journey takes you through picturesque rural scenery and atmospheric tunnels into the mountain kingdom of Kandy, with its graceful accommodation, dynamic spiritual life and easy access to the island’s ‘Cultural Triangle’.

-Most of Sri Lanka’s trains are operated by a national rail company, and the carriage classes range from basic seating (but with big openable windows) to comfier air conditioned carriages that have much smaller sealed windows.
+Most of Sri Lanka’s trains are operated by the national rail company, and the carriage classes range from basic seating (but with big openable windows) to comfier air-conditioned carriages that have much smaller sealed windows.
 The smartest carriages are typically provided by private companies, which run ‘special’ carriages attached to the national trains.
 So, you might get a train with a dozen regular carriages and one premium carriage that’s run by a separate operator.
 For the higher fare, you get more comfortable seats, air conditioning, wifi, and sometimes food.
-The windows are small and make it hard to see the scenery, though, and you’re more likely to share the carriage with tourists than locals.
-We prefer regular class for its breezy windows and out-of-bubble experiences.
+The windows are small and make it hard to see the scenery, though, and you’re more likely to share the carriage with other tourists than locals.
+We prefer to take the regular class for its breezy windows and out-of-bubble experiences.

 by Guest author on 15th November 2018